mikeysklar/ble-morsecode-neokey/README.md

 # ble-morsecode-neokey
 Bluetooth One Hand Morse Code Keyboard

 This wireless four key keyboard allows for typing on laptops, phones and tablets.
 This subtle interface is CircuitPython based.
-It uses morse code '.' and '-' with a lookup table to translate characters.
+It uses morse code dots and dashes with a lookup table to translate characters.

 ![Screenshot](pics/ble-mc-neo-8.jpeg)